User Guide

 -

-will redo 3 commands.
+redo 3will redo 3 commands.

 Creating a shortcut : shortcut